 Remember the hotel robbery of one of today’s most well-known reality stars?
 The criminals relied on the star’s Instagram account to plan the attack.
 In fact, the crime’s mastermind, said, “The jewels were shown on the Internet, and the star said that they didn’t wear fakes. . .
 You just had to look at the Internet and you knew everything, absolutely everything.”

 Salacious details aside, there is a lesson to be gleaned as travelers plan their vacation getaways: posting travel photos and itineraries—either before or during—is very risky business.
 Yet, social media feeds remain full of beach shots, après-ski snaps and European destinations, not to mention hashtags like #travelgram, #instatravel and #vacation.
-There are three main reasons for concern, even for those with fewer followers than Kardashian West:
+There are three main reasons for concern, even for those with fewer followers than celebrities:

 2. Liability: There are countless horror stories of teens breaking into unoccupied homes to throw a rager, and causing significant property damage.
 Even worse: If one of the partygoers is hurt, they could sue the homeowner—and win.

 3. Family security: More often than one might imagine, a traveler will share a photo of a plane ticket or boarding pass—essentially providing a road map of their whereabouts.
 Obviously, this puts travelers and/or their children at greater risk for kidnapping-and-ransom schemes.
 It is not difficult to imagine someone with nefarious intentions waiting at a gate with their name on a sign and whisking them away (watch the movie Taken for the very frightening Hollywood version).